-Tomatoes Boost Mood, Benefit Blood Pressure, and 4 More Things You Need to Know
+Tomatoes Can Cut Risk of Skin Cancer, and 5 More Things You Need to Know

 Tomatoes are versatile and delicious, gorgeously red and super tasty when freshly picked and even quickly canned or jarred.
 Luckily, it’s tomato season around the country and that means the tastiest, fresh off the vine tomatoes of the year are here!

 Almost any recipe can be doctored up with fresh, canned, diced, sundried and more – and the health benefits are as abundant as its uses.
 Find out the five reasons you need to add tomatoes to your shopping list today.

 Skin Cancer.
 Great news for those who love to enjoy the sun and also like this summertime fruit!
 Findings from a recent study at Ohio State University that when mice were fed tomato powder and exposed to ultraviolet rays, the risk of skin cancer was cut by 50%.
 Scientists say that it's the dietary carotenoids, which give tomatoes their color, that may protect skin against UV light damage.

 Mood.
 Can tomatoes and tomato products, help with depression?
 After analyzing health records, researchers found that those who included tomatoes in their diet regularly were less likely to have depression.
 Unlike other fruits and vegetables, when tomatoes were consumed daily, the risk of depression was reduced by 52 percent.
 The study found that those who ate tomatoes two to six times per week were 46 percent less likely to develop depression than those who ate them less than once a week!
 The study was published in the Journal of Affective Disorders.